devdouglasferreira/stocks-crawler/README.md

-This is a crawler application written in golang which uses 'https://www.infomoney.com.br' as datasource to extract stock prices daily in ochlv format and extract intra day prices in m15 period
+This is a crawler application written in golang which uses 'https://www.infomoney.com.br' as datasource to extract stock prices daily in ochlv format and extract intra day prices in m15 period.
+If you intend change the data source you must change the whole crawler logic.

 This application stores their data into a MySQL Database which the following model